 This kid sized potty seat cover was our personal favorite and most used item.
-It sits nicely on the toilet and my son could place it on himself.
 With this on, he knew he couldn’t fall in and we would bring this to people’s house if we visited.
-I liked this better than bringing a potty seat because I didn’t have to wash out pee or poop from a potty seat at someone else’s house.

-We didn’t have great luck with a portable toilet, which some people’s kids love!
-I did buy one though and many of my friends said to keep it in the car for “just in case moments” when you are out an about.
-Also, for a lot of kids, a smaller toilet is just less scary and they don’t need a stool to get on it.
+We didn’t use a portable toilet much, which some people’s kids love!
+I did buy one though and many of my friends said to keep it in the car for “just in case moments”.

 Tip: I would also grab plastic potty seat liners because cleaning out poop from this and bleaching is no bueno.
 I remember that being a sad surprise about poop training.

 I’m going to share a ton of stuff to try with your son if he shows no desire to leave the safety and convenience of diapers.
-Not every tip will work for every kid, but something will!
-So if one of these isn’t working after a few days move on and try something new.
-Ask yourself if you have what it takes, not just your kid.
-If you can’t do it, then let it wait a while.
+Not every tip will work for every kid, but something will stick so keep trying new things!

 2. Let them watch mommy and daddy